-What Every BODY is Saying by Joe Navarro (Amazon) is a book on how to read body language
+What Every Body Is Saying: An Ex-FBI Agent's Guide to Speed-Reading People by Joe Navarro is a book on how to read body language

 Actually, it’s the book on reading body language.